pensjonatus/flash-fiction/blog/my-little-helper.md

 ---
-title: 'My Little Helper'
+title: My Little Helper
 date: '2014-09-05'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "Most of the time," said Jacob, "The disorder is in check because of the